Bose-Einstein condensation in a frustrated triangular optical lattice: Renormalization Group approach

 \subsection{Phase diagram}

 In Figs. \ref{fig:PD2} and \ref{fig:PD3} we show the resulting phase diagram of the system.
 In Fig. \ref{fig:PD2} we keep the chemical potential and $g_{0}$ fixed, and vary $g_{12}$ and the temperature.
 For high temperatures, the system is in the thermal gas phase, of any value of $g_{12}$.
 This regime is labelled as orange circles.
 As the temperature is lowered, the system condenses, either into a phase of two condensates, each breaking a $U(1)$ symmetry, or into a chiral condensate phase, which breaks a $U(1)$ and the $\mathbb{Z}_2$ symmetry.
 This transition occurs at $g_{12}(0)=g_{0}(0)$, as illustrated as the red dashed line.
 Furthermore, the order of the phase transition changes, as $g_{12}$ is increased.
 For $g_{12}(0)<g_{0}(0)$ the system undergoes a second order phase transition, for $g_{12}(0)>g_{0}(0)$ a first order transition.
 We also note that the critical temperature is reduced with increasing $g_{12}(0)$.
 To illustrate the influence of the inter-component interactions $g_{12}(0)$ on the critical temperature further, we show the phase diagram in the $T_{\Lambda}$-$\mu_{\Lambda}(0)$ plane in Fig.~\ref{fig:PD3}.
+We note that the phase diagram for the interaction found in the experiment~\cite{Struck13} is illustrated versus temperature and chemical potential in Fig.~\ref{fig:PD3}(c).